mlochbaum/BQN/test/README.txt

 Test scripts:

   Script            Compiler host   Output host/VM
-- js [-prim]        Self-host       Javascript
+- js                Self-host       Javascript
-- dz_comp [-prim]   dzaima/BQN      dzaima/BQN
+- dz_comp           dzaima/BQN      dzaima/BQN
 - dz_wasm.js        dzaima/BQN      WebAssembly

 dz_comp uses the self-hosted compiler ../src/c.bqn by default but not the runtime ../src/r.bqn.
-Pass -rt to test with the runtime, and -comp to test dzaima/BQN only (this doesn't pass as of the time of writing).
+Pass -rt to test with the runtime, and -nocomp to test dzaima/BQN only (this doesn't pass as of the time of writing).

 Test cases (cases/):